Craig Kimbrel: 2011

 The Braves' season ended when Kimbrel blew a save against the Philadelphia Phillies in the last game of the season.
 The loss knocked Atlanta out of playoff contention, completing a historic late-season collapse that squandered an early September lead of 8 1/2 games in the National League Wild Card race.
 Kimbrel's mediocre September (4.76 ERA) led to charges that manager Fredi González had overworked him over the course of the season.

 Kimbrel ended the season tied for the National League lead with 46 saves—surpassing the previous rookie record of 40, set by Feliz in 2010—and led major league relievers with 127 strikeouts in 77 innings.

 On November 14, the Baseball Writers' Association of America announced the results of their 2011 National League Rookie of the Year vote; Craig Kimbrel received all 32 first-place ballots—the first unanimous selection since 2001 winner Albert Pujols—for 160 points.
 Freddie Freeman finished second in the voting with 21 second-place votes and seven third-place votes, for a total of 70 points—making the pair the first teammates to take the top two spots since 1989, when the Chicago Cubs' Jerome Walton and Dwight Smith came in first and second in the balloting.
 The only other time two Braves finished in the top five, the organization was still located in Milwaukee—Gene Conley was voted third-best rookie of the 1954 season; Hank Aaron came in fourth.
-He was also named the Players Choice Awards NL Outstanding Rookie by the Major League Baseball Players Association.
+Kimbrel was also named the Players Choice Awards NL Outstanding Rookie by the Major League Baseball Players Association.